SakshiDubey1122/credit-card-defaulter-prediction/README.md

-# Credit Card Defaulter Prediction Project Report

-## 1. Introduction
-The objective of this project is to build a predictive model to determine the likelihood of a credit card client defaulting on their payment.
-By analyzing demographic data and payment history, we aim to identify high-risk clients, which can help financial institutions in risk management and decision-making.

-## 2. Dataset Overview
-The dataset used for this analysis is Credit Card Defaulter Prediction.csv.
-It contains information on default payments, demographic factors, credit data, history of payment, and bill statements of credit card clients.

-**Key Features:**
-*   **Demographics:** SEX, EDUCATION, MARRIAGE, AGE
-*   **Financial History:** PAY_0 to PAY_6 (Repayment status), BILL_AMT1 to BILL_AMT6 (Bill statement amount), PAY_AMT1 to PAY_AMT6 (Previous payment amount)
-*   **Target Variable:** default (Yes/No) indicating whether the client defaulted.

-## 3. Methodology

-### 3.1 Data Preprocessing
-To prepare the data for modeling, several preprocessing steps were undertaken:
-*   **Data Cleaning:** The ID column was dropped as it provides no predictive value.
-Duplicate records were identified and removed to ensure data quality.
-*   **Encoding:** Categorical variables such as SEX,  EDUCATION, MARRIAGE and the target default were encoded into numerical format to be compatible with machine learning algorithms.
-*   **Train-Test Split:** The dataset was split into training (80%) and testing (20%) sets to evaluate model performance on unseen data.
-*   **Handling Imbalance:** The dataset was found to be imbalanced (fewer defaulters than non-defaulters). **SMOTE (Synthetic Minority Over-sampling Technique)** was applied to the training data to balance the class distribution, ensuring the models don't become biased towards the majority class.
-*   **Feature Scaling:** StandardScaler was used to scale the features, ensuring that all variables contribute equally to the model training process.

-### 3.2 Exploratory Data Analysis (EDA)
-Visualizations were created to understand the distribution of data and relationships between variables.
-This included analyzing the distribution of the target variable and demographic features.

-### 3.3 Model Selection
-Three different machine learning algorithms were implemented and evaluated:
-1.  **Logistic Regression:** A linear model used as a baseline.
-2.  **Random Forest Classifier:** An ensemble learning method that operates by constructing a multitude of decision trees.
-3.  **XGBoost Classifier:** An optimized distributed gradient boosting library designed to be highly efficient, flexible, and portable.

-## 4. Model Evaluation & Results

-The models were evaluated based on **Accuracy**, **ROC-AUC Score**, **Precision**, **Recall**, and **F1-Score**.

-### 4.1 Logistic Regression
-*   **Accuracy:** 81.89%
-*   **ROC-AUC:** 0.7012
-*   **Performance:** Achieved the highest accuracy but the lowest ROC-AUC score.
-It is good for interpretability but struggles with complex non-linear patterns.

-### 4.2 Random Forest Classifier
-*   **Accuracy:** 80.66%
-*   **ROC-AUC:** 0.7454
-*   **Performance:** Showed a good balance, improving the ROC-AUC score significantly over Logistic Regression, indicating better capability in distinguishing between classes.

-### 4.3 XGBoost Classifier
-*   **Accuracy:** 81.65%
-*   **ROC-AUC:** 0.7569
-*   **Performance:** Achieved the best overall performance with a high accuracy comparable to Logistic Regression and the highest ROC-AUC score among all models.

-### 4.4 Confusion Matrix Analysis
-Confusion matrices were generated for each model to visualize the performance in terms of True Positives, True Negatives, False Positives, and False Negatives.
-*   **XGBoost** demonstrated a robust ability to correctly identify defaulters (True Positives) while maintaining a high number of correct non-default predictions (True Negatives).

-## 5. Conclusion
-Based on the comprehensive evaluation:

-*   **Logistic Regression** is suitable if model interpretability is the primary concern.
-*   **Random Forest** captures non-linear relationships better than the linear model.
-*   **XGBoost is the recommended model** for this project.
-It offers the best balance between accuracy and the ability to discriminate between defaulters and non-defaulters (highest ROC-AUC).
-It is robust and provides the most reliable predictions for identifying high-risk clients.
+Credit Card Defaulter Prediction
+Overview

+This project focuses on predicting whether a credit card customer is likely to default on their payment.
+Using demographic information and historical payment behavior, multiple machine learning models are trained and compared to identify high-risk customers.
+The goal is to support better credit risk assessment and decision-making for financial institutions.

+Dataset

+The analysis uses Credit Card Defaulter Prediction.csv, which contains customer-level information related to credit usage and repayment behavior.

+Key Feature Groups

+Demographics

+SEX

+EDUCATION

+MARRIAGE

+AGE

+Payment History

+PAY_0 to PAY_6: Repayment status for previous months

+BILL_AMT1 to BILL_AMT6: Monthly bill amounts

+PAY_AMT1 to PAY_AMT6: Amounts paid in previous months

+Target Variable

+default (Yes / No), indicating whether the customer defaulted on their credit card payment.

+Methodology
+Data Preprocessing

+Several preprocessing steps were applied before modeling:

+Data Cleaning

+Dropped the ID column as it does not contribute to prediction.

+Checked for and removed duplicate records.

+Encoding

+Categorical variables such as SEX, EDUCATION, and MARRIAGE were encoded into numerical form.

+The target variable (default) was converted into a binary format.

+Train–Test Split

+Data was split into 80% training and 20% testing sets using stratification to preserve class proportions.

+Handling Class Imbalance

+The dataset was imbalanced, with fewer defaulters than non-defaulters.

+SMOTE (Synthetic Minority Over-sampling Technique) was applied only to the training data to balance the classes and prevent model bias.

+Feature Scaling

+StandardScaler was used to normalize feature values so that no variable dominated model training.

+Exploratory Data Analysis (EDA)

+EDA was performed to understand:

+The distribution of the target variable

+Demographic patterns

+Relationships between financial behavior and default risk

+Visualizations were generated to support these insights.

+Models Implemented

+Three supervised learning models were trained and evaluated:

+Logistic Regression

+Used as a baseline model for interpretability.

+Random Forest Classifier

+An ensemble method capable of capturing non-linear relationships.

+XGBoost Classifier

+A gradient boosting model optimized for performance and accuracy.

+Model Evaluation and Results

+Models were evaluated using:

+Accuracy

+ROC-AUC score

+Precision, Recall, and F1-score

+Confusion matrices

+Logistic Regression

+Accuracy: 81.89%

+ROC-AUC: 0.7012

+Performs well in terms of accuracy but has limited ability to capture complex patterns.

+Random Forest

+Accuracy: 80.66%

+ROC-AUC: 0.7454

+Improves discrimination between defaulters and non-defaulters compared to Logistic Regression.

+XGBoost

+Accuracy: 81.65%

+ROC-AUC: 0.7569

+Achieves the best overall performance with strong predictive power and balanced classification.

+Confusion Matrix Analysis

+Confusion matrices were generated for all models.
+XGBoost showed the strongest ability to correctly identify defaulters while maintaining a high rate of correct non-default predictions.

+Conclusion

+Logistic Regression is suitable when interpretability is the main priority.

+Random Forest handles non-linear relationships better and improves class separation.

+XGBoost is the recommended model for this project, offering the best balance of accuracy and discrimination capability based on ROC-AUC.

+Overall, the results demonstrate that advanced ensemble models provide more reliable predictions for identifying high-risk credit card customers.

+Files in This Repository

+Code.ipynb – complete data preprocessing, modeling, and evaluation pipeline

+Credit Card Defaulter Prediction.csv – dataset

+*.png – visualizations including confusion matrices, ROC curves, and feature importance plots